the-teachingRSE-project/competencies/competencies.md

 frugality measures (e.g. recognising sufficient resolution when sampling data for processing or storage).
 If past computational solutions were frugal because of technological limits, in future they should tend to that by virtue of an awareness of what may be adequate.
+The \ac{GREENER} principles [@Lannelongue2023] suggest how these concerns can be addressed and how research computing can become more environmentally sustainable.

 ### Emerging challenges